Consider design systems the more refined big brother of your brand identity. Similar ideals but more mature, knowledgeable, and experienced.

 What is one thing you would share with clients looking to evolve their brand?

-Caitlin: "Creating and maintaining a scalable design system is more time intensive than spinning up a handful of one-off components.
-However, by investing the time upfront to create a system that will grow with you (with some maintenance along the way), you save yourself from digging a hole you can only get out of via a complete site/app redesign."
+Caitlin: "Creating and maintaining a scalable design system is more time-intensive than spinning up a handful of one-off components.
+However, by investing the time up front to create a system that will grow with you (with some maintenance along the way), you save yourself from digging a hole you can only get out of via a complete site/app redesign."

 Steve: "What she said.
 Really, invest in it now, or reinvest in a bunch of other clean-up and web maintenance issues later."

-Four examples of Design Systems
+Four examples of design systems

 - Destination Door County: When we transitioned the site to Kentico, this was an opportunity to expand and fully define a design system.
 A big part of the work was creating consistency after years of in-house updates and site enhancements that resulted in some messy content.